Channels-DVR-Goodies/extractChannelID/README.md

 of information even about private APIs.<br>
 https://getchannels.com/dvr-server/

-Also thanks to dave Gamble for creating the open source cJSON library, without which this would have been a lot more tedious to write.<br>
+Thanks also to Dave Gamble for creating the open source cJSON library, without which this would have been a lot more tedious to write.<br>
 https://github.com/DaveGamble/cJSON